Aeralis Advanced Jet Trainer: Design

 The Aeralis Advanced Jet Trainer (AJT) is the initial variant of a family of light jet aircraft which share approximately 85% of their components, including avionics, digital systems and core fuselage.
 The rest of the aircraft, including engine pods, wings and tail, can be interchanged to fulfil different roles.
 According to Aeralis, this system of modularity and fleet rationalisation is intended to deliver lower costs and increased flexibility to its end-user.
 The roles deliverable by the Aeralis system include advanced jet trainer, basic jet trainer, operational trainer, aerobatics/display and light combat.
 In a basic trainer configuration, it is to be fitted with straight wings and straight tailplanes, possess a maximum take-off weight (MTOW) of around 7,700 pounds, and be capable of a maximum speed of 350 knots; in an advanced configuration, the aircraft is fitted with swept wing and tailplanes, an MTOW of roughly 11,000 pounds and a top speed of Mach 0.90.

 It is intended that a range of powerplants be available for the AJT, delivering different thrust outputs and other performance criteria to suit the diverse mission roles of the operator.
 Aeralis has formed agreements with multiple engine manufacturers, such as Rolls-Royce and the International Turbine Engine Company (ITEC), to provide propulsion and other systems for the AJT.

+Administration

+On 16 May 2026, Aeralis was placed under administration, appointing David Buchler and Joanne Milner as administrators.
+Thirty workers were reported to have lost their jobs as a result.
+The company cited continued delays in the UK Defence Investment Plan in placing the company under severe pressure.
+The BBC reported that Barzan Holdings, the investment arm of the Qatari Ministry of Defence, and the company's primary investor had pulled its funding as a result of the Iran–United States war, citing the need to redirect investments in air defence equipment.
+Barzan Holdings had previously raised its stake in the firm to nearly twenty-five percent.
+Attempts to produce aircraft for other foreign partners such as France had also failed to come to fruition.

+Potential alternatives

+A number of other alternatives have been suggested for the UK's fast jet trainer programme following the collapse of Aeralis.
+One contender is Boeing T-7 Red Hawk, produced by an industrial partnership of Boeing, Saab and BAE Systems.
+Leonardo is offering its M-346 as a contender.
+Other options discussed in the press include Korea Aerospace Industries with its KAI T-50 Golden Eagle and Turkish Aerospace with the TAI Hürjet.